-CDBG Planning Grants are available in amounts up to \$50,000.
-With the exception of Planning Grant funds requested for special economic development activities, applicants must match a minimum of 25% of the amount of CDBG Planning Grant funds requested.
-Planning Grant funds requested for economic development activities on behalf of a private entity for site-specific projects will require the applicant provide match on a 1-to-1 basis.
-Matching funds must be firmly committed by the time CDBG Grant funds are released.
+CDBG Planning grants are available in amounts up to \$50,000. -With the exception of planning grant funds requested for special economic development activities. aApplicants must provide match financial match on a 1:3 basis; in other words, an applicant must provide a minimum of 25% of the amount of CDBG Planning grant funds requested.
+Planning grant funds requested for economic development activities on behalf of a private entity for site-specific projects will require the applicant provide match on a 1:1 basis.
+Matching funds must be firmly committed by the time CDBG grants funds are released.

-The amount of CDBG funds requested, and matching funds to be committed, must be described in the proposed budget as part of the application materials.
-See Exhibit 2 for the required budget format and instructions.
+The amount of CDBG funds requested, and matching funds to be committed, must be described in the proposed budget as part of the application materials (see Exhibit 2 for the required budget format and instructions).

-Firm loan commitments, such as funds borrowed from the Montana Board of Investments Intercap Program or local cash reserves, are acceptable forms of match.

-Grants or cash contributions from other local, state or federal agencies and programs or private organizations are also acceptable forms of match for CDBG Planning Grant awards.
-However, at least 25% of the required matching funds must be committed from local sources, i.e., not from state or federal grants.
+Firm loan commitments-such as funds borrowed from the Montana Board of Investments Intercap Program-or local cash reserves-are acceptable forms of match.
+Grants or cash contributions from other local, state, or federal agencies and programs or private organizations are also acceptable forms of match for CDBG planning grant awards.
+However, at least 4/325% of the required matching funds must be committed from local sources (i.e. not from state or federal grants).

-Grant applicants cannot substitute in-kind services provided by local governments, such as regular salaried staff time, for cash match.
-In-kind match is difficult to document; therefore, CDBG will only accept cash, grants or loans as a match.
+Grant applicants cannot substitute "in-kind" services provided by local governments, such as regular salaried staff time, for cash match.
+In-kind match is difficult to document; therefore, CDBG will only accept cash, grants, or loans as a match.